meemanali/Calculator/README.md

 # "Calculator"

 Welcome to Calculator.
 It's a simple calculator app with beautiful UI.
-Some technologies used in this project are:
+Some technologies / features in this project are:

 * Able to handle errors
 * Tested on Android Nexus 5 Api 26 and Android Pixel Pro Api 33